Small Business Development Training

 Write a business plan

 Even if your business is already running, it can be really helpful to write a business plan.
 It gives your business the best possible chance of success by ensuring that you pay attention to both the broad operational and financial objectives of your new or existing business and the details, such as budgeting and market planning.
 Here’s the great news: our friends at Alaska SBDC can help you put one together for FREE!
-Scroll down and fill out the form below to get more info.
+Scroll up and fill out the form to get more info.

 Find a business mentor

 Maybe you already know someone who you look up to professionally.
 If not, contact us at the Chamber to sign up for a business mentor.
 Spending time with and learning from others who have been where you are can be invaluable!
-Scroll down and fill out the form for more info!
+Scroll up and fill out the form for more info!

 Choose your business location

 This can be challenging, but there are resources available.
 Start by contacting your bank or loan officer to see what you can afford.
 Then contact a local real estate agent to see what’s available.
 Sometimes you can even find local, state or national incentive programs to help make this easier.
-Alaska is great place to do business, and Cordova is poised for growth.
+Alaska is a great place to do business, and Cordova is poised for growth.
 Learn more about business incentive programs…

 Get your finances in order